 A data pipeline that connects inventory levels and sales data can play a role in guiding supply chain decisions.
-Once the pipelines are in place, you may face a new problem.
+However, once the pipelines are in place, you may face a new problem.
 A massive increase in data volume creates the opportunity to make thousands of decisions to optimize your business.
 That’s where machine learning operations add value to your data.

 Ingredient 2: Machine Learning Operations (ML Ops)

 Machine learning operations is the deployment of machine learning models by DevOps teams.
 It means bringing machine learning out of the lab and using it to manage parts of your business.
-A couple examples:
+A couple of examples:

-- Machine Learning In Banking.
+- Machine Learning In Banking

-- Applying Machine Learning In Regulated Industries.
+- Applying Machine Learning In Regulated Industries

 Developing new technology and treatments in the health field is challenging.
 Legacy technology holds back innovation, and meeting regulatory compliance requirements is expensive.
-Oravizio, a medical device software product, is using machine learning operations to enhance its product while meeting strict European Union regulations.
+For example, Oravizio, a medical device software product, is using machine learning operations to enhance its product while meeting strict European Union regulations.

 Ingredient 3: Move Data To Where It Creates Value